Sharks in the Time of Saviours by Kawai Strong Washburn

 'The novel you never knew you were waiting for' Marlon James A Barack Obama Book of the Year.
 Named one of the Best Books of 2020 by New York Times, Guardian, Irish Times, Oprah Magazine, BBC Culture, Good Housekeeping, Kirkus Reviews and Amazon

-But as time passes, this hope gives way to economic realities, forcing Nainoa and his siblings to seek salvation across the continental United States, leaving behind home and family.
+For the next thirty years Noa and his siblings struggle with life in the shadow of this miracle, hope gives way to economic realities, forcing Nainoa and his siblings to seek salvation across the continental United States, leaving behind home and family.
 With a profound command of language, Washburn's powerful debut novel examines what it means to be both of a place, and a stranger in it.